franklingu/franklingu.github.io/_posts/2015-06-28-yelp-api-with-node-js-support.markdown

 ---
-layout: blogbase
+layout: blog_base
-title: Yelp API(v2) with node.js support--handling of authentication
+title: Yelp API(v2) with Mode.js support--handling of authentication
 category: development
-tag: programming, development, Yelp, node, oauth,
+tag: programming, development, Yelp, node, oauth
+meta_desc: Yelp API v2 with Node
 ---

 What is Yelp?
 Well, to me is just TripAdviser just with better APIs, although the official introduction goes like this: